Research

 Working paper.

-The Importance of Preferences in Sectoral Sorting (with John Bound, Joseph Golden, and Ben Thompson)
+The Importance of Preferences in Sectoral Sorting (with John Bound and Joseph Golden)

-Housing Submarket Definitions and the Impact of New Development (with Bernardo Modenesi and Jamie Fogel)
+Housing Market Segments, Heterogenous Types, and the Impact of New Development (with Bernardo Modenesi and Jamie Fogel)

 Work in progress.